-Georgia’s CAPUS initiatives will be funded from September 30, 2012 to September 29, 2015.
-The project aims to create more efficient and more effective systems to improve HIV testing, linkage to and retention in care, and antiretroviral adherence, specifically targeting highest risk minority populations.
-In alignment with national CAPUS objectives and the National HIV/AIDS Strategy, Georgia’s CAPUS Project will:
+The CAPUS Project aims to create more efficient and effective systems to improve HIV testing, linkage to and retention in care, and antiretroviral adherence, specifically targeting highest risk minority populations.
+Georgia was one of eight states to receive funding for the CAPUS Project and partners with CDC, HRSA, SAMHSA, and HHS to complete its objectives.
+In alignment with national CAPUS objectives and the National HIV/AIDS Strategy, Georgia’s CAPUS Project work plan includes:

 For more information visit the National CAPUS Demonstration Project website.

 - MATLC was created in order to provide formal coordination among agencies providing HIV testing services.
 MATLC uses quarterly meetings, statistical data, and geospatial maps in order to strategize best practices for outreach to target populations, geographic areas served, and timing of testing events or services.
 The consortium also helps agencies to avoid duplication and gaps in service, as well as inefficient targeting of resources.

 - If you would like become a member of MATLC you may do so at the following LINK.

 - Funding for community based organizations (CBOs) through RFPs

 - Twenty-five percent of the CAPUS funding must go to fund HIV related projects through community based organizations (CBOs).
 The Georgia CAPUS team worked with an anti-stigma group to develop five scopes of work that organizations would submit RFPs on.
 The scopes of work are as follows: (a) Intergenerational Peer Support, (b) Stigma within the African American Men who have Sex with Men (AAMSM) Community, (c) Art as a Venue for Sexuality and HIV/AIDS Education, and (d) Family-Centered Adolescent Development Education.
 Eight contracts have been awarded across the state addressing all the above mentioned scopes of work.